tiagosaurus/Mock-Up/Deliverable.md

 ### Private API

-We currently have private constructors that can only be accessed through privae method calls in our DBAdaptor class which instantiate instances of:
+We currently have private constructors that can only be accessed through private method calls in our DBAdaptor class which instantiate instances of:
    - Member objects
    - Post objects